-AI combines human intuition with complex mathematics in real time.
+AI combines human intuition with complex mathematics in real-time.
 It analyzes a massive amount of data clearly and quickly.
 It mainly helps a modern enterprise to make operational, strategic and tactical decisions.

 Here’s how AI solved TSP in many modern enterprises.

-Optimized decisions for each vehicle and route
+Makes optimized decisions for each vehicle and route

-Save fuel and labor costs
+Saves fuel and labor costs

 Recognize the right addresses